Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Benchmark

 We first collect all the test functions in a repository using PyTest's test discovery rules\footnote{\url{https://docs.pytest.org/en/stable/announce/release-8.3.0.html}}.
 Then, we identify the functions invoked within these test functions using static and dynamic analysis techniques.
 For static analysis, we use tree-sitter~\cite{treesitter} to parse the test functions and collect the functions that are invoked.
 For dynamic analysis, Python's trace module is used to examine the execution of each test case.
 This approach also identifies the indirect function calls invoked by test functions, which are challenging to detect through static analysis alone.

 Finally, we filter the target functions, retaining only those with more than ten lines of docstrings and at least two lines of function body.

-\newsubsubsection{Step III: Relevant Test Cases Collection} To validate the correctness of LLM-generated code efficiently, we can skip running the entire test suite and instead focus on executing only the relevant test cases—those that specifically invoke the target functions.
+\newsubsubsection{Step III: Relevant Test Cases Collection} To validate the correctness of LLM-generated code efficiently, we avoid running the entire test suite and instead execute only the relevant test cases—those that specifically invoke the target functions.
 This targeted approach significantly reduces verification time in large repositories with extensive test suites.

-While the previous step provides a mapping between each target function and relevant test cases, it cannot guarantee complete accuracy.
-For instance, test functions might use \code{subprocess.run(command)} to invoke repository functions indirectly, which may be missed by static or dynamic analysis.
-Therefore, we employ a two-step collection procedure to ensure the capture of all relevant test cases.
+While the previous step provides a mapping between target functions and relevant test cases, certain mappings may still be missed.
+For instance, test functions might use \code{subprocess.run(command)} to invoke repository functions indirectly, which is not collected by static or simple dynamic analysis.
+Therefore, we employ a two-step collection procedure to capture all relevant test cases.
 First, we execute all test cases in the repository to establish a reference result.
 Then, for each target function, we replace it with an assertion failure, rerun all test cases, and compare the results to the reference.
 If a test result changes from \textit{pass} to \textit{fail}, it indicates that the test case is relevant to the target function.